phpsgi/phpsgi/SPEC.md

 ### Web Servers

 Web servers accept HTTP requests issued by web clients, dispatching those requests to web applications if configured to do so, and return HTTP responses to the request-initiating clients.
 Web servers can be any PHP SAPI web server (e.g. php-fpm, Apache PHP module ...) or any HTTP server implemented in PHP like "ReactPHP".

 ### PHPSGI Server

 A PHPSGI Server is a PHP program providing an environment for a PHPSGI application to run in.

 PHPSGI specifying an interface for web applications and the main purpose of web applications being to be served to the Internet, a PHPSGI Server will most likely be either: part of a web server (like Apache module PHP), connected to a web server (with FastCGI), invoked by a web server (as in plain old CGI), or be a standalone web server itself, written entirely or partly in PHP.

 There is, however, no requirement for a PHPSGI Server to actually be a web server or part of one, as PHPSGI only defines an interface between the server and the application, not between the server and the world.

 A PHPSGI Server is often also called PHPSGI Application Container because it is similar to a Java Servlet container, which is Java process providing an environment for Java Servlets.

 ### Applications

 Web applications accept HTTP requests and return HTTP responses.

 PHPSGI applications are web applications conforming to the PHPSGI interface, prescribing they take the form of a code reference with defined input and output.

 For simplicity, PHPSGI Applications will also be referred to as Applications for the remainder of this document.

 ### Middleware

 Middleware is a PHPSGI application (a code reference) and a Server.
 Middleware looks like an application when called from a server, and it in turn can call other applications.
 It can be thought of a plugin to extend a PHPSGI application.

 ### Framework developers

 Framework developers are the authors of web application frameworks.
 They write adapters (or engines) which accept PHPSGI input, run a web application, and return a PHPSGI response to the server.

 ### Web application developers

 Web application developers are developers who write code on top of a web application framework.
 These developers should never have to deal with PHPSGI directly.

 ## Specification

 ### Application

 A PHPSGI application is any callable variable, e.g. a Closure, an array contains callable payload or an object defined with `__invoke` magic method.

-To define a PHPSGI application, you just need a closure object with the following prototype):
+A PHPSGI application can be defined as follow:

 ```php
 $app = function(array & $environment, array $response) {
 	// [response code,  response headers, body content ]
 	return [ 200, [ 'Content-Type' => 'plain/text' ], 'Hello World' ];
 };